rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 Would you like to run a random Eth 2.0 client (recommended)? [y/n]
 ```

-Rocket Pool is strongly committed to the health and diversity of the Beacon Chain, which means we do not favor one client over another.
+Rocket Pool is firmly committed to the health and diversity of the Beacon Chain, which means we do not favor one client over another.
 To this end, the default behavior is to run a **random ETH2 client**.
 All four clients are stable and perform very well, so there is no wrong choice (depending on your available hardware resources).
 Therefore, choosing a random client with not negatively impact your validators but will contribute to the security of the ETH2 ecosystem.

-That being said, we also offer you the option to choose your own client if you have a specific one in mind.
+That being said, we also offer you the option to choose your client if you have a specific one in mind.
 Users with low-power systems, such as the **Raspberry Pi**, may want to do this as it allows you to explicitly pick an ETH2 client that is tailored to systems with low resources.

 For help comparing the ETH2 clients, consult the [Choosing your ETH Clients](./eth-clients) section.